radon-h2020/radon-functionhub-client/README.md

 ### Pushing functions to FunctionHub using CLI

 1. Create a project. ``fuhub create exampleProject``
-2. Move to the project directory. ``cd exampleProject``
+2. Change directory to the project directory. ``cd exampleProject``
 3. Set the configuration file _config.ini_ with your parameters. (example of _config.ini_ can be found  in [test](test/) directory)
-4. Store a function and compress it as myfunction.zip
+4. Create a zipped folder containing your function and libraries if necessary.
-5. Deploy the function to [FunctionHub](https://cloudstash.io). ``fuhub upload myfunction.zip``
+5. Upload the function to [FunctionHub](https://cloudstash.io). ``fuhub upload myfunction.zip``
-6. Check the function has been uploaded on the selected repository (temporary unavailable)

 ## Contribution